ByAUJay

 B) RWA servicing data in one report: Chainlink Data Streams

-- Use Streams API to request a signed report containing NAV, AUM, reserves, and timestamps; verify on-chain via the Streams Verifier on your target network.
+- To kick things off, use the Streams API to snag a signed report that includes NAV, AUM, reserves, and timestamps.
+Then, make sure to verify it on-chain through the Streams Verifier on your chosen network.

-- Data Streams is purpose-built for low-latency markets with modular fields (mid price, LWBA, volatility) and 99.9%+ uptime targets; SmartData packages financial servicing metrics for tokenized assets. (docs.chain.link)
+- Data Streams is specifically designed for fast-paced markets and offers modular fields like mid price, LWBA, and volatility, all while hitting a 99.9%+ uptime target.
+Plus, SmartData packages financial servicing metrics for your tokenized assets. (docs.chain.link)

-- Note “Weekend Usage Disclaimer” for certain tokenized asset streams; implement policy.failClosed during market holidays/weekends. (docs.chain.link)
+- Lastly, don’t forget about the “Weekend Usage Disclaimer” for some tokenized asset streams; it's a good idea to implement a policy.failClosed during market holidays and weekends. (docs.chain.link)

 C) Gas-minimal calldata delivery: RedStone packages

-- Off-chain: fetch from RedStone gateways (and/or Streamr), pack into a RedStone data package.
+- Off-chain: grab the info from RedStone gateways (or Streamr), then bundle it up into a RedStone data package.

 D) Governance or compliance statements: UMA OOv3